 Develop their wider skills, which will broaden and enrich their outlook and abilities.

-More information on the curriculum can be found in our Sixth Form courses document.
+More information on the curriculum can be found in our Sixth Form Course Guide document.

-Students can apply to be considered to take a extended project when they start their A levels.
-This qualification is an externally assessed qualification which is equivalent to half an A level.
+Students can apply to be considered to take an extended project when they start their A-Levels.
+This qualification is an externally assessed qualification which is equivalent to half an A-Level.
 The extended project is viewed very positively by universities and students develop very good research and independent learning skills whilst undertaking the project.
 More information is available in the course brochure.

 Students are expected to opt for one of the Sixth Form activities available to them during their time with us.
 These activities include paired reading, producing the Sixth Form magazine, Sixth Form Council, Sports leadership and Debate Club.
 All students are expected to take an active part as a member of the school community, perhaps by teaching younger students or working as MAPS (Matthew Arnold Peer Supporters), with training and support from the school counsellor.